untoldwind/KontrolSystem/docsSrc/content/reference/ksp_orbit.md

-periapsis | float | Periapsis of the orbit above sealevel of the `reference_body` periapsis_radius | float | Radius of periapsis of the orbit (i.e. from the center of the `reference_body') period | float | Orbital period. reference_body | ksp::orbit::Body | The celestrical body the orbit is referenced on. semi_major_axis | float | Semi major axis of the orbit.
+periapsis | float | Periapsis of the orbit above sealevel of the `reference_body` periapsis_radius | float | Radius of periapsis of the orbit (i.e. from the center of the `reference_body') period | float | Orbital period. reference_body | ksp::orbit::Body | The celestial body the orbit is referenced on. semi_major_axis | float | Semi major axis of the orbit.

 ### Methods